alexsandberg/plant-survey-app/README.md

         "message": "resource not found"
     }

-The API will return three types of errors:
+The API will return the following types of errors:

 * 400 – bad request
 * 401 – unauthorized